Y-RyuZU/MinecraftModsLocalizer/docs/spec.md

 - **Mod Translation**: Output as resource pack to `resourcepacks/{target language}`
 - **FTBQuests Translation**: Output as SNBT or JSON file matching the original directory structure
-- **BetterQuests Translation**: Output as JSON file matching the original directory structure
+- **BetterQuests Translation**: Output as JSON or .lang file matching the original directory structure and format
 - **Patchouli Translation**: Output as JSON file matching the original directory structure

 #### 7.9.2 Detailed Processing for Each Type